tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 You can then :ref:`edit <interactive/themes:Editing a Theme>` the theme, adding :ref:`interactive/themes:Styles` to the scopes to achieve the desired color output.

-Any local theme file can be copied to another computer.
+Any user theme file can be copied to another computer.
 Place it in the :ref:`local theme directory <interactive/themes:Location of Theme Files>` to make it avaialble to ``tomcat-manager``.